cha2812/Data-Task-with-Excel/README.md

 ## DATA ANALYSIS
 ![](sales_data1.png)

-First, to find the total revenue and profit generated, we use the SUM() function to calculate that.
+First, we use the SUM() function to calculate the total revenue and profit generated.
 Secondly, to find the average revenue for every order, we use the AVERAGE() function to calculate that and to find the total units sold for every order, we use the SUM() function.
 Thirdly, for the total discount given, we use the SUM() function to sum all of the values under the discounts column.
 Fourthly, for the total number of sales recorded, we use the SUM() function to sum up all the values under the sales column.